alvorie/alvorie/README.md

 # hello! ⋆*・ﾟ

-My name is Alena and I am an Applied Computer Science student at MIREA.
+My name is Alyona and I am an Applied Computer Science student at MIREA.
 I love cats and combining coding with simplistic design :)

 *To take a closer look at my work and skills: you can see my CV **[here](https://resume-react-course.vercel.app/)***